 - Reduction of Boredom: It is difficult to remain bored while exercising, especially if you exercise with a friend.

 Get More Out of Your Exercises.
 Go PRO!Sign Up

 Downfall of Too Much Exercise

 While it might seem odd to think that it is possible to get too much exercise, it is possible to overstress and overwork the muscles.
-Exercise fatigue is a common problem among those who work out too long.
+Exercise fatigue is a common problem among those who work out for too long.

-In general, it is better to avoid over exercising because too much of a good thing can have negative effects.
+In general, it is better to avoid over-exercising because too much of a good thing can have negative effects.
 The common negative effects associated with too much exercise include:

 - Insomnia: While an appropriate amount of exercise makes it easier to sleep, too much has the opposite effect.
 It will make sleep a challenge.

 - High Stress Levels: Over-exercising results in cortisol production after the muscles begin to become fatigued.
 The goal of exercise is to lower the stress hormone, but too much exercise results in an increased production of the hormone instead.